ye-kyaw-thu/error-overflow/chatting-about-MT-with-ChatGPT3.5.md

 Remember to update the code with the appropriate data loading, preprocessing, and translation components specific to your task and data format.

+## Question: 19

+Similarly, Can you write a sequence to sequence NMT model with DyNet framework?
+Including command line options such as --help, --train, --dev, --test, --epoch, --output, and evaluation metrics etc.